alicescfernandes/isel_final_project/docs/dev_log.md

 # Dev Log

-__Newer entries are inserted to the top of the file__
+Newer entries are inserted on the TODO section, and then moved into the day that they were done

-## 05/11/2025
+## TODO

-- [ ] Ensure that all charts are supported, without any bugs or errors
 - [ ] Fork the branch for the FEIM presentation and freeze it
 - [ ] Extract remaining tailwind classes into the CSS file
 - [ ] Check if the flowbite JS file can be imported from node_modules
-- [ ] Add Sections - Exctract the names from the XSLX file.
+- [ ] Add Sections - Extract the names from the XSLX file.
 This will require some template changes

+## 04/12/2025

+- [x] Add lazy load with intersection observer to the web component
+- [x] Ensure that all phase 1 charts are supported, without any bugs or errors

 ## 04/11/2025